The Safest Bet

 Tourbillion and Classical: The CORUM Tourbillon and Classical collection, as the name suggests, is devoted to the most elegant and complicated watches.
 The current collection comprises the CORUM Classical Billionaire Tourbillon, a diamond and sapphire covered masterpiece of watchmaking, the CORUM Golden Tourbillon Panoramique with its tourbillon movement floating between sapphire bridges, and the skeleton dialed CORUM Classical Skylight Skeleton.

 Coin Watch: One of the most recognizable CORUM watches, the coin watch, is still available almost fifty years after its debut.
 CORUM precisely installs a manual wind or quartz movement inside a $20 “Double Eagle” or a $10 “Liberty” coin to create these watches that will only get increasingly rare, as the supply for this historic coin diminishes.
 They are available with a diamond bezel, for a more distinguished look.

-Artisan Timepieces: The CORUM Artisan watch line is defined by beautiful dials depicting wild animals, exotic locales, or even historic scenes, all of them limited edition masterpieces of some of the very few craftsmen left who are familiar with the immensely time consuming techniques used in these watches.
+Artisan Timepieces: The CORUM Artisan watch line is defined by beautiful dials depicting wild animals, exotic locales, or even historical scenes, all of them limited edition masterpieces of some of the very few craftsmen left who are familiar with the immensely time-consuming techniques used in these watches.

 Bet On It